curl/everything-curl/usingcurl-returns.md

  57. **Not used**

  58. Problem with the local certificate.
-The client certificate had a problem so it couldn't be used.
+The client certificate had a problem so it could not be used.
 Permissions?
 The wrong pass phrase?

  59. Couldn't use the specified SSL cipher.